Winter Maintenance – Gritting and the Law- Reducing the Risk of Slips on Icy surfaces – Usage of Salt

-We begin our assessment of the needs of sites in the winter by taking a look at what responsibilities are asked of our clients; the owners, managers and occupiers of premises…. when should they take responsibility for spreading grit or when should they responsibility be passed to other users of the facility.
+We begin our assessment of the needs of sites in the winter by taking a look at what responsibilities are asked of our clients.
+The owners, managers and occupiers of premises….
+When should they take responsibility for spreading salt and grit?
+When should they responsibility be passed to other users of the facility?

 The Occupiers Liability Act 1957 covers the duties imposed on “Occupiers” of premises or land – in other words homeowners, property managers and businesses

 “The Occupiers’ Liability Act 1957 section 2(2) imposes a duty to take such care as in all the circumstances, is reasonable to see that visitors are reasonably safe, in using the relevant premises for the purposes for which they are invited or permitted by the occupier to be there.”

 It follows that this duty extends to ensuring that paths and thoroughfares or other areas on which visitors may walk are clear of potential hazards caused by wintry conditions.
 This duty is particularly important in the context of accidents occurring in

 – Private car parks – Entrances to shops

 – Premises and related businesses (local stores and businesses etc)

 In the spirit of Sun Tzu’s “Art of War” (“Know your adversary!”), we researched some of the sites advising people to come forward on a no win no fee basis to claim for slips in icy conditions from the previous winter.
 There are predictably quite a lot of them…

 “However please remember the “reasonableness” argument and be aware that every case needs to be assessed on its own individual merits.
 Any lawyer must assess the type of business or Occupier in question.
 Also, prevailing weather conditions, steps taken and signage present at the time of any accident.”